piral-samples/pimon-portal/README.md

 > **⚠️ Important:**
 > Be aware that the code in this repository is, at the moment, in a "non-production, tuned-for-presentations" state, meaning that there are several locations which are not optimal, to say the least.
 The focus of this portal lies on demonstrating several features of the [Piral Feed Service](https://www.piral.cloud/).
 No explicit focus was put on developing production-ready code or top-quality backend services.
+>
+> If you want to help improve the quality of the code and/or add cool new features that improve this demo portal, feel free to open a pull request! ♥️

 ## Getting Started